arsauravkr/Maze_Runner/README.md

-# Rabbit and Carrot Maze Solver
+# Maze Runner

 A fun and engaging maze-solving game implemented in Python.
 Help the rabbit find its way to the carrot through a randomly generated maze.

 ## Problem Statement

 Create a Python-based maze-solving game where a rabbit must find its way to a carrot.
-The game uses a user-defined grid size where `0` represents a path and `1` represents a blocked cell.
+The game uses a user-defined grid size where `0` represents a path and `X` represents a blocked cell.
 The maze is randomly generated each time the game is run with a fixed probability of 0.3 for blocked cells.
 The rabbit starts at the top-left corner (`R`) and aims to reach the bottom-right corner (`C`) where the carrot is located.
 The program should find a path if it exists and print the solution step-by-step.
 The game allows the user to replay multiple times.

 ## Logic